 If a child requires medication that requires medical knowledge or is technical then all members of staff working with the child will receive training on how to administer the medication from the child’s own health care professional.
 This includes Epi-Pens and Gastro feeding tubes.
 No members of staff must administer or witness the administration of said medications until they have received relevant training.
 Training knowledge is refreshed every 3 years and staff members can contact the health care professionals should they feel they need additional training or further information.

+In order for us to be able to meet the medical needs of your child we will require a health care plan to be completed, this will be with the nursery manager, we will also need a doctor’s letter so that we know we are well informed to understand your child’s needs.

 Under no circumstances will non-prescribed medicines be given to a child.
 Only medicines prescribed by a doctor, nurse, dentist or pharmacist will be given to the child, following full completion of the medicine consent form on the Famly app.

 A written record on Famly is completed and the child’s parent/carers must sign the medicine form to agree it can be administered and acknowledge the form at the end of the session.